geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_sourceseparation.md

 This tutorial will outline the main characteristics of music source separation, providing a foundation for further exploration of open-source tools and datasets.
 For an in-depth review of available resources and methods, see the["Open Source Tools & Data for Music Source Separation"](https://source-separation.github.io/tutorial/landing.html).

-Additionally, we introduce the concept of conditional learning, an approach in which input $x$ d is processed differently based on an external context $z$.
+Additionally, in this section we introduce the concept of conditional learning, an approach in which input $x$ d is processed differently based on an external context $z$.
 This enables a single model to adapt its behavior dynamically, allowing the separation process to respond flexibly to diverse condition.

 ## Popular Datasets